yatesco/seafile-docs/config/seahub_settings_py.md

 ## Seahub Custom Functions

-Since version 6.2, you can define a custome function to modify the result of user search function.
+Since version 6.2, you can define a custom function to modify the result of user search function.

 For example, if you want to limit user only search users in the same institution, you can define `custom_search_user` function in `{seafile install path}/conf/seahub_custom_functions/__init__.py`